How To Work With Travel Bloggers & Influencers – and When You Should Pay.

 - In today’s global market as consumers we think, ‘why should I be the guinea pig who finds out if this place really is any good? – someone somewhere has been and tried it first I might as well ask them!’

-- Mine isn’t even the most glamorous or exotic of lives compared with people who are permanently nomadic as bloggers, but its pretty fun and this is why people like to follow along, especially those with desk jobs.
+- Mine isn’t even the most glamorous or exotic of lives compared with people who are permanently nomadic, but it’s pretty fun and this is why people like to follow along.

-- Travel used to be glamorous – then with Easyjet and the rest of the low cost carriers it became far more accessible, less glam, and bloggers inject that glamour back into travel.
+- Travel used to be so glamorous – then with Easyjet and the rest of the low cost carriers it became far more accessible, less glam, and blogger/influencer inject that glamour back into travel.

 Journalist versus blogger similarities and differences